badrik-github/DBMS/README.md

 2. Two type of account are supported in this version
     1. Saving account
         - Saving account has a minimum balance limit of Rs.1000, Account with balance lower than this Rs.25 will be deducted monthly.
-        - Interest rate of 3% is provided on the balance of saving account which is calculated monthly.
+        - Interest rate of 2.5% is provided on the balance of saving account which is calculated monthly.
+        - Interest rate is static 2.5% currently but we can change this and make it variable based on the requirement.
     2. Current account
         - Current account has a minimum balance limit of Rs.5000, Account with balance lower than this Rs.25 will be deducted monthly.
         - Non-maintenance fee Rs.1500 will be charged quarterly for current account.